Table of Contents

 - Reasons to Give Your Cat Catnip

-- The History of Catnip
+- The Don’ts of Giving Your Cat Catnip

-- Fun Facts
+- Fun Facts on Catnip

 The short answer is no, cats can’t overdose on catnip.
 They can get sick if they have too much of it, but it’s rare.
+In this article, I talk more about this plant and why it gives our cats a crazy high, alongside all the benefits of catnip.

-What is Catnip?
+What Is Catnip?

+Catnip is an herb from the mint family.
 The scientific name for catnip is “nepeta cataria” and other names for it include catswort and catmint.
+However, the plant is best known for being a substance that cats go completely crazy for!

 Why Do Cats Like Catnip So Much?

-The reaction comes from the chemical nepetalactone.
-The reason many cats chew enthusiastically on catnip is to release more the the nepetalactone chemical into the air so they can get more of a high.
+This also explains why many cats chew enthusiastically on catnip.
+Doing so releases more of the nepetalactone chemical into the air so they can get more of a high.
+The most nepetalactone in the air, the happier and more energetic your cat will become.

-They really can’t help themselves when they get a smell of the intoxicating aroma.
+Indeed, pet professionals say catnip is a powerful stimulant and compare it to a drug.
+Cats really can’t help themselves when they get a smell of the intoxicating aroma.
 If you have seen the enthusiastic outbursts at the sight of a catnip toy you will understand how strongly cats are attracted to catnip.

 What Reaction Do Cats Have to Catnip?